 According to research from Kapwing, 80% of users are more likely to finish a video with subtitles, and 85% of videos on Facebook are watched with the sound off.
 It’s just as important for your copy to be solid for captions as any other copy.

 With the copy, you have an opportunity to describe your video or share your message.
 Make sure to keep the information short and direct.
 Use LinkedIn hashtags and the @ symbol to mention specific companies or members.
 This also helps to expose your video to more viewers.
+AI subtitle generators can save time by automatically creating accurate captions, ensuring your message reaches a wider audience, even in sound-off environments.

 If the goal of the video is to drive visits to your website or product page, use links and a call to action (CTA).
 LinkedIn also determined that posts with links tend to have 45% higher engagement than the ones without.